pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 - `effFlagsNoSoundInStop`
 - `effFlagsProgramChunks`

-While the bitfields at @38 have the following values (displayed as little-endian)
+While the bitfields at @38 have the following values (displayed as little-endian):

 | plugin      | flags               |
 |-------------|---------------------|
 | ProtoEffect | `00000000 00110001` |